hyperledger/indy-hipe/text/cred-revocation/README.md

 In addition, it seems likely that the data inside credentials will change over time (e.g., a person's mailing address or phone number updates).
 This is likely to be quite common, revocation can be used to guarantee currency of credential data when it happens.
+In other words, revocation may be used to force updated data, not just to revoke authorization.

 # Tutorial
 [tutorial]: #tutorial